dimaslanjaka/static-blog-generator/src-posts/The Legend Of Neverland/Macros.md

 Indeed, in case you're on BlueStacks construct 4.130 or higher, you'll approach the Macros, a component that permits you to record yourself finishing a portion of these dull jobs/monotonous tasks, and afterward utilize these accounts to mechanize them in each resulting endeavor.

 # Features

-## Collect assets.
+- **Introduction: Collect assets.
 Update abilities.
 Train troops.
 Assault brutes.
 Farming monsters.
-And More.
+And More.**<br />
   Presenting Macros in BlueStacks (for variants 4.140 or higher).
 Record an arrangement of activities on any piece of BlueStacks, including the home screen, tie it to a catch on your mouse or console, and duplicate them later with 100% accuracy.
 You can make Macros for any game however it is particularly viable in victory games and RPGs.
 [Read more](https://www.bluestacks.com/features/macros.html)
+- Collect materials
+  - Mining: for upgrading gears and weapons
+  - Inscription: for upgrading skills and talents
+  - Insect: for produce crystal

 ### How to download the macros (Example)